+Tips:

-Tip: From UNIX System Services, use the following sample command, with the appropriate values for your environment, to copy the glasmf.streams.json file:
+- From UNIX System Services, use the following sample command, with the appropriate values for your environment, to copy the glasmf.streams.json file: - cp /usr/lpp/IBM/zscala/V3R2/samples/glasmf.streams.json config_tool_workdir - If you are sending SMF data to IBM Z Operations Analytics on only the IBM Operations Analytics - Log Analysis platform, remove the sde.streams.json file from the working directory for the IBM Common Data Provider for z Systems Configuration Tool.
+On the Log Analysis platform, IBM Z Operations Analytics does not use the SMF data streams in this file.

-If you are sending SMF data to IBM Z Operations Analytics on either the Elastic Stack or Splunk platform
+Elastic Stack or Splunk platform